-6.3.1.
-Life Support Notification Formatted: Heading 3,h3,Level 1 - 1 In order to comply with the NERR obligations, Life Support Notification and Life Support Request can be initiated by either Retailer or DNSP to ensure a customer with Life Support needs, is provided with the suitable protection. (a) Life Support Notification can be initiated by the current retailer, the prospective retailer or the DNSP. (b) The recipient of the Life -Support -Notification can be the Current Retailer, the prospective retailer or the DNSP (c) Any active retailer participating within a jurisdiction should be considered as a prospective retailer. (a)(d) The recipient of the Life Support Notification is expected to update their Life Support register with the information contained in the Life Support Notification. (e) The 'DateRequired' field in the Life Support Notification must be the date the customers life support protections start or end. (f) Where a life support registration with a future DateRequired is provided by a retailer or DNSP, the site is considered to have life support protections when the DateRequired equals the current date. (g) Where there are changes in a life support registration with a future DateRequired and that original future date has not passed.
-The registration owner may send an updated LifeSupportNotification with an amended DateRequired.
-It is recommended that the intitiator includes details in the SpecialNotes field. (h) The DNSP or Retailer must only register life support for the customer's premises requiring life support protections.
-Any other premises of the customer that does not require life support protections must not be registered. (i) Where the prospective retailer becomes the current retailer they must send an amended Life Support Notification if any details have changed.
-Eg Date Required (j) Where there are multiple life support requirements at a premises that has a single supply point (eg nursing home or two different life support customers) only one Life Support Notification is to be provided for the NMI using the special notes field to provide additional information (k) Any de-registered life support status must be used on the initial Life Support Notificaton when de-registering the life support requirements.
-When a Life Support Request is received and the recipient does not have their system flagged with life support then the LifeSupportStatus should be None.
-6.3.2.
-Life Support Request Formatted: Heading 3,h3,Level 1 - 1 (a) A Retailer or DNSP may issue a Life Support Request where they believe the other party may hold the life support information. (b) When responding to a Life Support Request the LifeSupportStatus of None should be provided when there are no life support protections flagged at the time of creation of the Life Support Notification response.
-Formatted: Outline numbered + Level: 2 + Numbering Style: a, b, c, + Aligned at: 1.25 cm + Tab after: 2.25 cm + Indent at: 2.25 cm
+- (a) Life Support Notification can be initiated by the current Retailer, the prospective Retailer or the DNSP. - (b) The recipient of the Life Support Notification can be the current Retailer, the prospective Retailer or the DNSP. - (c) Any active Retailer participating within a jurisdiction should be considered as a prospective Retailer. - (d) The recipient of the Life Support Notification is expected to update their Life Support register with the information contained in the Life Support Notification. - (e) The 'DateRequired' field in the Life Support Notification must be the date the customers life support protections start or end. - (f) Where a life support registration with a future DateRequired is provided by a Retailer or DNSP, the site is considered to have life support protections when the DateRequired equals the current date. - (g) Where there are changes in a life support registration with a future DateRequired and that original future date has not passed, the registration owner may send an updated LifeSupportNotification with an amended DateRequired.
+It is recommended that the initiator includes details in the SpecialNotes field. - (h) The DNSP or Retailer must only register life support for the customer's premises requiring life support protections.
+Any other premises of the customer that does not require life support protections must not be registered. - (i) Where the prospective Retailer becomes the current Retailer they must send an amended Life Support Notification if any details have changed, eg, Date Required. - (j) Where there are multiple life support requirements at a premise that has a single supply point (eg nursing home or two different life support customers) only one Life Support Notification is to be provided for the NMI using the special notes field to provide additional information. - (k) Any deregistration of life support will be communicated using the life support notification.
+Following the deregistration being communicated, a site is then considered not to have any life support protection.
+When an LSR is sent following a deregistration, the expected response for life support status should be NONE. - (I) A LSN may be sent by a party that is not the Registered Process Owner in the cases where: - (i) The party has received updated details in regards to the life support contact details, eg, NMI registered with DNSP and customer advises current retailer of new contact details, current retailer sends LSN with new contact details, after taking any necessary steps to validate this new information. - (ii) The party has been advised by the customer that there is a change in the customer's circumstances and the life support is no longer required and deregistration has occurred, eg, NMI registered with current retailer, DNSP is performing work affecting the customer at the NMI and the customer has advised the DNSP that the life support is no longer required at the premise.
+As appropriate, the DNSP may initiate deregistration and once complete advises the current retailer via the LSN using Life Support Status of Deregistered - Customer Advice.